adon-cloudcannon/landing-page-test/src/collections/templates/alto.md

 image_alt: >-
   Screenshot of Alto Hugo theme layout of a documentation page with a menu on the left hand side and the content on the right
-description: >-
-  Alto is a minimal and modern Hugo template for static documentation sites, created by and optimized for CloudCannon.
+description: Alto is a minimal and modern Hugo template for static documentation sites.
 header_description: >-
   Alto is a minimal and modern Hugo template for static documentation sites, created by and optimized for CloudCannon.